Princeton-CDH/bitKlavier/README.md

-# bitKlavier, by Dan Trueman
+# bitKlavier: the prepared digital piano

-Developed by Dan Trueman, Michael Mulshine, Spencer Salazar, and Miles Yucht.
+Developed by Dan Trueman and Michael Mulshine.